Bee Nest Removal Cost

 Honey bee nest removal in the UK can cost between £70 and £700, depending on the size, location, and ease of access.
 Bumblebee nest removal will cost slightly less, ranging between £60 and £140.

-The bee species will impact the price you’ll pay for their removal.
-Honey bee nests can contain between 20,000 and 60,000 bees, while bumblebee colonies can carry up to 400, reflected in their price differences.
+The species of bee can impact the price you’ll pay for their removal.
+Honey bee colonies can contain between 20,000 and 60,000 bees, while bumblebee nests can carry up to 400.
+The extent of the issue is reflected in the cost.

 Bee Nest Removal Prices